ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-05-model-lifecycle.md

 Once the model is served to end users, they have to understand the model predictions and trust them, else usage would eventually go down.
 Also, the essential measures to track with the model under production are as follows.
-1. Latency, which is the delay of the model to perform a specific task
+1. **Latency**, which is the delay of the model to perform a specific task
-2. Throughput, which is the amount of data processed in a given time
+2. **Throughput**, which is the amount of data processed in a given time
-3. Memory, which is the space allocated for model storage
+3. **Memory**, which is the space allocated for model storage

 Although the production framework is selected keeping the above in mind, and as required by the particular solution, these need to be tracked once the model is operational to realize true value.